 You Should Not Have To Pay For The Negligence Of St. Paul Pet Owners

 At Sand Law, our lawyers and legal team take animal attacks seriously.
 The emotional pain an attack victim experiences often compounds the severe physical injury he or she has suffered.
 Victims frequently struggle with a loss of their sense of safety.
 Our goal is to seek justice to help animal attack victims gain a sense of closure for the trauma they have experienced.

 Medical bills, including future expenses that may arise from the need for future care, reconstructive surgery and rehabilitation, are frequently points of contention in personal injury cases.
 We do the hard work to bring in the right expert medical witnesses to present the facts to maximize compensation for our clients.

 Minnesota law holds dog owners accountable for the actions of the pet — even if the dog has never shown signs of aggression before.
 If you or a loved one has suffered significant dog bite injury or physical harm in an attack involving any type of pet, we are ready, willing and able to help you obtain the fair and full compensation you are entitled to under the law.
 We work on a contingency fee basis, meaning that there is no fee unless we obtain compensation on your behalf.

-To arrange a no-pressure consultation with a dedicated dog bite attorney, send us an email or call 651-291-SAND (651-291-7263).
-We serve all of Minnesota.
+To arrange a no-pressure consultation with a dedicated dog bite attorney, send us an email or call 651-291-7263.
+With offices in St. Paul, Minneapolis, Woodbury, and White Bear Lake, we serve all of Minnesota.
 We look forward to talking to you during our consultation so we can give your practice advice about your Minnesota dog or animal bite injury case.
 Contact us today.